FortiClient EMS CVE-2023-48788: a SQL injection that talks the database into running SYSTEM commands

 If your EMS was reachable and unpatched after mid-March 2024, investigate before trusting it.
 The RCE runs as SYSTEM, so a successful exploit means full host compromise.

-• Check whether xp_cmdshell was enabled on the EMS SQL Server instance.
-Look in the SQL Server logs and configuration for sp_configure changes enabling xp_cmdshell, and for xp_cmdshell executions.
-Legitimate EMS operation does not require it on, so an enablement event is a strong indicator.
+xp_cmdshellwas enabled on the EMS SQL Server instance.
+Look in the SQL Server logs and configuration forsp_configurechanges enablingxp_cmdshell, and forxp_cmdshellexecutions.
+Legitimate EMS operation does not require it on, so an enablement event is a strong indicator. - Review SQL Server and Windows process logs for the SQL Server process (or its service account) spawning

-• Check for follow-on activity: new local accounts, scheduled tasks, services, web shells, and outbound connections from the EMS host that don’t match normal operation.
+FcmDaemonrequest logs for malformed or injection-shaped enrollment messages from unexpected source IPs. - Check for follow-on activity: new local accounts, scheduled tasks, services, web shells, and outbound connections from the EMS host that don’t match normal operation.

 Step 5 — If compromised, treat it as a SYSTEM-level breach

-• Rebuild rather than clean.
+- Rebuild rather than clean.
 SYSTEM-level RCE means you can’t trust the host.

-• Rotate credentials the EMS server held or could reach, including the SQL Server service account and any accounts used for endpoint management.
+- Rotate credentials the EMS server held or could reach, including the SQL Server service account and any accounts used for endpoint management.
 EMS is a management plane for your endpoint fleet, so consider what that access could touch downstream.

-• Hunt laterally.
+- Hunt laterally.
 An attacker who owned your endpoint-management server had a privileged vantage point over the very agents meant to protect your endpoints.

 The general lesson